 I’m a sucker for a woman with a big dream, ready to make her visions a reality.
-There’s nothing more fun that swooping in, crafting a plan, brainstorming, troubleshooting, and ushering her toward the door of success.
+There’s nothing more fun than swooping in, crafting a plan, brainstorming, troubleshooting, and ushering her toward the door of success.
 I’ve certainly found my sweet spot.

 The Fear of Claiming Your Dreams

-The client (I’ll call her Lauren) was ready to figure out for her “next thing.”
+A client (I’ll call her Lauren) was ready to figure out for her “next thing.”
 We were excited to work together, and I was eager to learn what kind of life she wanted to create.

 Lauren was tired of her well-paying, high-achieving, 60 hour a week career.
 The money was great, but the job was far from fulfilling.
 She wanted to head in a new direction.